2010 Grand National: Trivia

 For the first time since 2005, there were no equine fatalities in the main race.
 In each of the previous four years there was one casualty.

 Plaisir d'Estruval and Prudent Honour both died instantly after jumping Valentine's, the 13th fence in the Topham Chase on 9 April, a handicap over two miles and 5 1/2 furlongs.
 Both horses broke their necks.
 Earlier the same day, in the grade one Melling Chase over standard chase fences on the Mildmay track, Schindlers Hunt was put down after fracturing a leg in a fall at the third fence.
 Schindlers Hunt's jockey Paddy Flood broke his collarbone in the fall; the other jockeys were unhurt.

-Coral bookmakers took the decision to refund bets placed on race-day for King John's Castle.
+Coral bookmakers decided to refund bets placed on race-day for King John's Castle.
 The horse was bidding to become the first grey to win the National since 1961, but refused to run when the race started.
-Although under betting rules customers bets should have been classified as losers, Coral took the decision to make a goodwill refund gesture to their customers.
+Although under betting rules customers bets should have been classified as losers, Coral decided to make a goodwill refund gesture to their customers.